iiasa/MIND_STEP/README.md

 - If you need to make code or data public, use GitLab.
 - ...

 So what kind of repository should you want?
 You may be familiar with the very user friendly TortoiseSVN Subversion client and therefore believe that you should use a Subversion repository.
 However, it is important to realize that Subversion is quite basic: it supports only a simple centralized workflow.
 Git is more modern and scalable by virtue of a distributed architecture that supports advanced workflows.
 See [this chapter](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) in the online Git SCM book to learn more about workflows.
-Particularly when collaborating accross teams or organizations do advanced workflows become necessary.
+Particularly when collaborating across teams or organizations do advanced workflows become necessary.

 An important consideration in choosing the test/CI/CD platform is the level of integration.
 To integrate, Jenkins uses plug-ins that talk to different kinds of version control systems and need to be configured with URLs and credentials.
 Getting a Jenkins pipeline going therefore requires considerable manual effort and knowledge of subsystems.
 GitLab has Git repository hosting built-in as well as other services.
 Integration of these services with pipelines is mostly provided for, yielding a much smoother experience.